marshmallow-code/marshmallow-select/README.rst

 TODO
 ====

-0. Some simple way of detecting & reporting if the schema "covers" the query (i.e. serializing with the schema will not produce additional queries)

-1. Performance improvements: I never really bothered to cache some of the more expensive introspections.
+0. Performance improvements: I never really bothered to cache some of the more expensive introspections.
 It runs on order of tens of milliseconds, but can push up to hundreds (when in fact it should probably be on the order of microseconds).
 This is fine when you're optimizing a query that should be immediate but is taking minutes because of k*n+1 query bugs, but can sometimes mean the difference between whether you can get a query down to sub-second or not.

+   It should also be possible to perform the necessary introspections at application boot time, instead of query execution time.
+This is in-principle possible, although would require losing some flexibility.

+1. Some simple way of detecting & reporting if the schema "covers" the query (i.e. serializing with the schema will not produce additional queries).
+Currently I just turn on sqlalchemy engine echoing and run the query and the serialization in the console and see if any extra queries happen.

 2. Support for multi-entity queries (e.g. explicit joins of 2 models without existing relationships).
 This rarely comes up for us (most